Leveraging Tendon Vibration to Enhance Pseudo-Haptic Perceptions in VR: XP1: Influence of tendon vibration on the range of the maximum applicable visual/physical gap

-The effect of tendon vibration was larger with the HIGH condition than LOW condition, and our results were consistent with previous results reporting that people were more sensitive to the visual/kinesthetic discrepancy in the LOW visual gain than HIGH visual gain \cite{burns2006perceptual}.
-Another possible reason might be that, in our experiment, the amount of visual motion was less with LOW visual gain (60 degrees) than with HIGH visual gain (120 degrees).
-Therefore, although the physical motion range was the same in the LOW and HIGH condition (60 to 120 degrees), the visual information in the LOW condition may affect the motion perception less.
-Consequently, although the motion perception relied more on the visual information owing to the noise effect of the tendon vibration, its effect on the DT was small in LOW visual gain.
+The effect of tendon vibration was larger with the ENLARGE condition than REDUCE condition, and our results were consistent with previous results reporting that people were more sensitive to the visual/kinesthetic discrepancy in the REDUCE visual gain than ENLARGE visual gain \cite{burns2006perceptual}.
+One possible reason of this result might be that, in our experiment, the amount of visual motion was less with REDUCE visual gain (60 degrees) than with ENLARGE visual gain (120 degrees).
+Therefore, although the physical motion range was the same in the REDUCE and ENLARGE conditions (60 to 120 degrees), the visual information in the REDUCE condition may affect the motion perception less.
+Consequently, although the motion perception relied more on the visual information owing to the noise effect of the tendon vibration, its effect on the DT was small in REDUCE visual gain.

-\section{XP2: Influence of tendon vibration on resolution of pseudo-weight sensation}
+\section{XP2: Influence of tendon vibration on resolution of pseudo-weight perception}

-In this experiment, the JND of pseudo-weight sensation induced by motion gain with and without inner tendon vibration was investigated.
+In this experiment, the JND of pseudo-weight perception induced by motion gain with and without inner tendon vibration was investigated.
 The first experiment indicated that the tendon vibration could extend the range of applicable visual gain.
-However, considering the possibility that tendon vibration functions as noise on somatosensory information, tendon vibration may degrade the sensitivity of pseudo-weight sensation.
-Therefore, the research question of this experiment was whether the tendon vibration affected the sensitivity of pseudo-haptic weight sensation.
-Note that if the tendon vibration improves or does not change the JND compared with the no-vibration condition, we can conclude that tendon vibration can effectively increase the range of pseudo-haptic weight sensation.
+However, considering the possibility that tendon vibration functions as noise on somatosensory information, tendon vibration may degrade the sensitivity of pseudo-weight perception.
+Therefore, the research question of this experiment was whether the tendon vibration affected the sensitivity of pseudo-haptic weight perception.
+Note that if the tendon vibration improves or does not change the JND compared with the no-vibration condition, we can conclude that tendon vibration can effectively increase the range of pseudo-haptic weight perception.